-Plan your game porting project from DirectX 9 to DirectX 11 and the Windows Store: upgrade your graphics code, and put your game in the Windows Runtime environment.
+Plan your game porting project from DirectX 9 to DirectX 11 and Universal Windows Platform (UWP): upgrade your graphics code, and put your game in the Windows Runtime environment.

 Plan to port graphics code

-Before you begin porting your game to the Windows Store or Windows Phone, it's important to ensure that your game does not have any holdovers from Direct3D 8.
+Before you begin porting your game to UWP, it's important to ensure that your game does not have any holdovers from Direct3D 8.
 Ensure that your game doesn't have any remnants of the fixed function pipeline.
 For a complete list of deprecated features, including fixed pipeline functionality, see Deprecated Features.